To provide the opportunity for each gymnast to reach their full potential.

 Junior Olympic Levels 9-10

-Athletes at level 9-10 compete at Invitationals and compete for a berth on the Alberta Team to Western Canadian Championships and the Alberta Team to National Championships.
+Athletes at level 9-10 compete at Invitationals and compete for a berth on the Alberta Team to Western Canadian Championships and the Alberta Team to Canadian Championships.

 High Performance Athletes

-Athletes that are High Performance compete routines and requirements at Invitationals and compete for a berth on the Alberta Team to Western Canadian championships and the Alberta Team to National Championships.
+Athletes that are High Performance compete routines and requirements at Invitationals and Elite Canada Screening events to qualify on to Elite Canada.